bryan-at-looker/embed-sdk-sko-markdown/section2.md

 # Section 2: Product Manager and Designer Basics

 **Note:**
+If you would like to fast forward to the beginning of this section you can `git checkout section2 --force`.
 If you would like to start this section over at any time, you can run `git reset --hard`.
 If you would like to see what the files at the end of this section look like, you can check out the [Github here](https://github.com/bryan-at-looker/embed-sdk-sko/tree/section3)

 ### Default filters on load: